-Scroll down for fourth quarter 2017 homes sold by price
+Scroll down for first quarter 2018 homes sold by price

 Franklin is a community of about 33,000 people in Norfolk County, situated along Route 495 with easy access to Routes 95, 1, 1A and northbound, Mass Pike.
 Franklin also offers two MBTA commuter rails for those looking to travel to the city.
 The town was settled in 1660 and it was hoped that Benjamin Franklin would donate a bell for a church steeple in the town, but donated 116 books instead.
 This was the beginning of a debate over who should be allowed access to these books and on November 20, 1790, it was decided that the volumes would be lent to the residents of Franklin for free via its library, which has been in operation since then.
 The Ray Memorial Library building was dedicated in 1904.
 In 1990, on the library's bicentennial.
 Currently the library is undergoing a 10 million dollar renovation and has been temporary relocated at 25 Kenwood Circle.